 Article 21 of the VCDR requires a receiving state to facilitate a sending state’s acquisition of premises necessary for the diplomatic mission, on the territory of the receiving state and in accordance with the receiving state’s laws.
-This does not involve territory changing hands, but rather that the sending state may purchase, lease or be granted premises (with the assistance of the receiving state) within the territory of the receiving state.
+This does not involve sovereignty changing hands, but rather that the sending state may purchase, lease or be granted premises (with the assistance of the receiving state) within the territory of the receiving state.

 Article 22 of the VCDR may be the main source of confusion as to whether embassies are foreign territory.
-Article 22(1) provides that the premises of the an embassy are inviolable: ‘The agents of the receiving state may not enter them, except with the consent of the head of the mission.’
+Article 22(1) provides that the premises of an embassy are inviolable: ‘The agents of the receiving state may not enter them, except with the consent of the head of the mission.’
 The receiving state is under a duty to enforce this inviolability, and everything within the premises of the embassy is immune from search or other interferences.
 Article 24 extends this inviolability to the archives and documents of the diplomatic mission, whether within the embassy or otherwise.

 These privileges give the illusion of sovereignty, but are in fact only diplomatic immunities that are intended to protect the operations and interests of the sending state.
 Although these distinctions may seem obtuse, there are significant implications that follow.
-Under article 9 of the VCDR a receiving state is entitled to require the recall of diplomats (that is, to expel diplomats) at any time and without giving reasons, something which would not be possible if the embassy was the territory of the sending state because the diplomat would already be on foreign territory.
+Under article 9 of the VCDR a receiving state is entitled to require the recall of diplomats (that is, to expel diplomats) at any time and without giving reasons, something which would not be possible if the embassy was the territory of the sending state because the diplomat would already be outside the receiving state.
 Similarly, extradition processes do not apply if a person seeks refuge in an embassy, and the head of the diplomatic mission may either allow the person to stay or turn them over to the receiving state’s authorities.

 In 1993 the United States Second Circuit Court of Appeals indicated that the rule that embassies are inviolable is absolute.3 The original draft of article 22 of the VCDR would have allowed entry in case of emergency, but this was rejected (although there is some argument that certain violations, such as to protect human life, will be permitted if they can be justified under international law).
-It is also clear under article 41(3) of the VCDR that a diplomatic mission must be used in a way that is inconsistent with diplomatic functions.
+It is also clear under article 41(3) of the VCDR that a diplomatic mission must not be used in a way that is inconsistent with diplomatic functions.
 In reality, access to an embassy in case of emergency will normally be permitted by the head of the diplomatic mission.